roncampbell/IRE2017/Introduction to R.md

 Notice that we're using c-for-combine operator!

 If you want to visualize this, base R has some simple tools.
-Packages such as ggplot2 can do much more.
+(Packages such as ggplot2 can do much more.)

  > hist(AZ_AMI$Score)

  (https://github.com/roncampbell/IRE2017/blob/images/AZ_AMI%24Score_hist.png)

-This produces a histogram, similar to a column or bar chart, showing the distribution of values of AMI scores.
+This command produces a histogram, similar to a column or bar chart, showing the distribution of values of AMI scores.

-Let's import our second file, HospitalAcquiredConditions.csv; this scores how well or poorly hospitals deal with certain bugs such as MRSA that exist almost exclusively inside healthcare facilities.
-If their scores exceed 6.75, hospitals are docked a percentage of their annual Medicare payments.
-We want to see if there's a relationship between Arizona hospitals' scores for controlling these conditions or infections (HACs or HAIs) and their 30-day heart attack mortality scores.
-To do that we'll import the HAC table and merge it with AZ_AMI.
+Let's import our second file, HospitalAcquiredConditions.csv; this shows how well or poorly hospitals deal with certain bugs such as MRSA that exist almost exclusively inside healthcare facilities.
+If their HAC (hospital-acquired condition) scores exceed 6.75, hospitals are docked a percentage of their annual Medicare payments.
+We want to see if there's a relationship between Arizona hospitals' HAC scores and their 30-day heart attack mortality scores.
+To do that we'll import this table and merge it with AZ_AMI.

 > AZ_infections <- read.csv("./HospitalAcquiredConditions.csv", header=TRUE, colClasses=c(rep("character",16)))